chinazhangchao/ios/tip.md

 UIView *contentView = [[UIView alloc]
     initWithFrame:CGRectMake(0,0,contentWidth,contentHeight)];
 [scrollView addSubview:contentView];
-// DON'T change contentView's translatesAutoresizingMaskIntoConstraints,
-// which defaults to YES;
-Set the content size of the scroll view to match the size of the content view:
+// Set the content size of the scroll view to match the size of the content view:
  [scrollView setContentSize:CGMakeSize(contentWidth,contentHeight)];
 ```